Street corn taquitos have a creamy and spicy filling and then are fried so the outside is super crispy. They make a great appetizer or dinner!

 While the oil heats up, start assembling the taquitos.
 Place the filling along the longest end, not too much that it spills out.
 Roll it up.

 Once the oil is heated up place the tortilla in seam side down.
 Fry for 2 minutes, then flip.

 Fry for another 2 minutes then place on a plate lined with paper towels to drain.

-Serve with sour cream, chopped tomatoes, and lettuce.
+Serve with easy guacamole dip, sour cream, chopped tomatoes, and lettuce.

 And here you are….